OPENAIRINTERFACE/openairinterface5g/common/config/DOC/config/rtusage.md

     debugflags = 1;
 }
 ```

-Configuration files examples can be found in the targets/PROJECTS/GENERIC-LTE-EPC/CONF sub-directory of the oai source tree.
+Configuration files examples can be found in the `targets/PROJECTS/GENERIC-LTE-EPC/CONF` sub-directory of the oai source tree.

+# Overwriting config options from the command line

 To minimize the number of configuration file to maintain, any parameter can also be specified on the command line.
 For example to modify the lte bandwidth to 20 MHz where the configuration file specifies 10MHz you can enter:

 ```bash
 $ ./lte-softmodem -O <config> --eNBs.[0].component_carriers.[0].N_RB_DL 100